official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

 534. After its visit to Iraq in April 1998, the IAEA reported that it had “found no indications that Iraq has retained the physical capability – in terms of hardware and facilities – to produce weapons-usable nuclear material.
-Nor are there any indications of Iraq having achieved its programme goal of producing nuclear weapons”.214 The IAEA could not provide assurances that there were no “readily concealable items such as components of centrifuge machines”.
+Nor are there any indications of Iraq having achieved its programme goal of producing nuclear weapons”.[^214] The IAEA could not provide assurances that there were no “readily concealable items such as components of centrifuge machines”.
 In addition, because of the progress that

-212 UN Security Council, 6 October 1998, ‘Report of the Executive Chairman of the activities of the Special Commission established by the Secretary-General pursuant to paragraph 9 (b) (i) of resolution 687 (1991)’ (S/1998/920).
+[^212]: UN Security Council, 6 October 1998, ‘Report of the Executive Chairman of the activities of the Special
-213 UN Security Council, 27 July 1998, ‘Interim status report of the Director General of the International Atomic Energy Agency in response to the Presidential statement on Iraq of 14 May 1998’ (S/1998/694).
+[^213]: UN Security Council, 27 July 1998, ‘Interim status report of the Director General of the International
-214 Interim Status Report on Nuclear Inspections in Iraq, IAEA Press Release PR 98/12, 28 July 1998.
+[^214]: Interim Status Report on Nuclear Inspections in Iraq, IAEA Press Release PR 98/12, 28 July 1998.

 120

-The Report of the Iraq Inquiry1.1  |  UK Iraq strategy 1990 to 2000

 it had made in weaponisation technologies before 1991 and the existence of a “cadre of experienced personnel who were employed in the clandestine nuclear